 Skincare for Millenials – Things change when you turn 30.
-Being asked for your ID is now a compliment, your social media feeds are full of pictures of weddings and babies, and it seems more and more staying in is much more appealing than going out.
+Being asked for your ID is now a compliment, your social media feeds are full of pictures of weddings and babies, and staying in is starting to feel much more appealing than going out.
 Along with all of these changes, come subtle (but not unnoticed) changes to your complexion.

 As you enter your thirties, your skin cell turnover rate slows, so your skin cells don’t renew as often as they used to.
 Elastin and collagen begin to break down, making your skin less firm.
 Sunspots and sun damage may start to show, and oil glands become less productive, and your skin doesn’t produce as much hyaluronic acid, resulting in drier skin.